-Schneider Electric’s new white paper describes the enormous opportunity for retailers to reduce costs through energy management.
+Schneider Electric’s white paper describes the enormous opportunity for retailers to reduce costs through energy management.
 A few key points from the paper are summarized below, and for more information, read the Greenbiz article about the $3 Billion opportunity by RILA (Retail Industry Leaders Association) and Schneider Electric.

 The $3 Billion Opportunity